J. A. Folger: San Francisco

 After the discovery of gold in California, James (age 14), along with his brothers Henry (age 16) and Edward (age 20) set out in the autumn of 1849 on a ship bound for the Isthmus of Panama.
 After a raft and hiking journey across the Isthmus, the brothers waited at Panama City for quite a while before catching the Pacific mail steamer Isthmus on April 10, 1850.
 They entered the Golden Gate on May 5, 1850.
+Edward Folger was in California as early as 1846, read a newspaper.

-James decided to stay in San Francisco instead of heading to the gold fields as a result of the high wages being offered.
-He helped reconstruct after one of San Francisco's many fires, similar to how he had in Nantucket.
+The high wages being offered in San Francisco persuaded James to stay there to instead of heading to the gold fields.
+He helped in reconstructing the city after one of San Francisco's many fires, similar to how he had in Nantucket.
 He helped build a spice-and-coffee mill for a man named William H. Bovee.

 In 1860, he founded the San Francisco coffee firm known as the J. A. Folger Coffee Company, known today simply as Folgers Coffee.

-Death and legacy
+Personal life

 J. A. Folger married Eleanor Laughran (born October 17, 1837) and was the father of James Athearn Folger Jr. (1864–1921), who married Clare Luning.
 James and Eleanor had three other children; John Athearn m.
 Nancy Try (née Slaughter), Ernest Randolph, and Elizabeth.
 He is the paternal grandfather of Peter Folger, and the great-grandfather of Abigail Folger.
 Abigail was murdered in 1969, by members of the Manson family, along with her friend, actress Sharon Tate among others.
 He is also the uncle of Henry Clay Folger, founder of the Folger Shakespeare Library.

+Death

-He died June 26, 1889 at the age of 54 and is buried in the Folger family plot at Mountain View Cemetery in Oakland, California.
+He died June 26, 1889, at the age of 54 and is buried in the Folger family plot at Mountain View Cemetery in Oakland, California.